SlugLab/Bede-linux/Documentation/networking/ip-sysctl.rst

 echo_ignore_anycast - BOOLEAN
 	If set non-zero, then the kernel will ignore all ICMP ECHO requests sent to it over the IPv6 protocol destined to anycast address.

 	Default: 0

+error_anycast_as_unicast - BOOLEAN
+	If set to 1, then the kernel will respond with ICMP Errors resulting from requests sent to it over the IPv6 protocol destined to anycast address essentially treating anycast as unicast.

+	Default: 0